awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 A unique statement identifier\.

 \-\-action
 The Lambda action you want to allow in this statement\.
-In this case, we want to allow AWS IoT to invoke a Lambda function, so we specify `lambda:InvokeFunction`\.
+To allow AWS IoT to invoke a Lambda function, specify `lambda:InvokeFunction`\.

 **Note**
-If you add a permission for an AWS IoT principal without providing the source ARN, any AWS account that creates a rule with your Lambda action can trigger rules to invoke your Lambda function from AWS IoT
+If you add a permission for an AWS IoT principal without providing the source ARN, any AWS account that creates a rule with your Lambda action can trigger rules to invoke your Lambda function from AWS IoT\.

-For more information, see [Lambda Permission Model](http://alpha-docs-aws.amazon.com/lambda/latest/dg/intro-permission-model.html)\.
+For more information, see [Lambda Permission Model](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html)\.

 When creating a rule with a `lambda` action, you must specify the Lambda function to invoke when the rule is triggered\.